 I have taught bachelor and masters level courses at Radboud University, Nijmegen in the Netherlands.
 I was a postdoctoral fellow in the Department of Animal Behaviour at Bielefeld University in Germany during 2018-2023 thanks to support from the Bielefeld Young Researchers Fund (2018-2019) and a Humboldt Research Fellowship for Postdoctoral Researchers (2020-2023).

-In my graduate and postdoctoral work, I have collaborated closely with the Lomas Barbudal Monkey Project, to study the social dynamics and development of wild, white-faced capuchin monkeys in Costa Rica.
+Thoughout my career, I have worked closely with the Lomas Barbudal Monkey Project, to study the social dynamics and development of wild, white-faced capuchin monkeys in Costa Rica.
 Much of my work involves collaboration with the Max Planck Institute for Evolutionary Anthropology (MPI-EVA).

 In the past, I have also worked with bacteria, zebra finches, brown-headed cowbirds, and transgenic rats.
 My work has focused on developmental aspects of sociality in wild capuchins.
 This includes research on potential mechanisms of kin bias and/or kin recognition and the use of methods from quantitative genetics to disentangle genetic and non-genetic influences on phenotypes.